ChildDevLab/HBCD-EEG-data-release-notes/README.md

 - Whitney Kasenetz, kasenetz@umd.edu, @kasenetz (GitHub username)
 - Jess Norris, jnorri10@umd.edu, @jnorri10 (GitHub username)
 - Child Development Lab affiliates, @ChildDevLab (GitHub account)

+To copy the full citation of this repository, click "Cite this repository" in the top right of the GitHub repository, under "About".